georgi2012/FMI_CSharp/README.md

 # sharp-projects
-Yeah , it empty .
-Projects are currently hidden until they are completed.
+Yeah , it's empty .
+Projects are currently under progress and hidden until they are completed.